Study Abroad Services

 Work, Intern or Volunteer Abroad

-You have many opportunities for you to work or volunteer in other countries.
+There are many opportunities for you to work or volunteer in other countries.
 During a study abroad experience, you may be able to obtain a temporary work visa.
 Other work options include teaching English or volunteering in a specialty area.
 Many of these volunteer experiences are quite affordable and can look fantastic on your resume.

 Short-term options allow you to experience different cultures, learn new languages and travel.
 Long-term options allow you to become fully immersed in a culture, develop language fluency and even become employable within that culture.
 An international internship is a good way to start your career in an international arena while in school or shortly after graduation.